xmindltd/xmind-generator/README.md

 **Building document**

-After you initialize a Workbook instance, you can operate directly on sheets and topics in order to create a new xmind document
+After initializing a Workbook instance, you can operate directly on sheets and topics to create a new xmind document

 ```javascript
 const workbook = new Workbook();